DmitryDubovikov/FastAPI-RabbitMQ-Celery-MongoDB/README.md

 http://localhost:8000/docs

-Trigger the start of a text file processing task.
+Trigger the start of a text file processing task (20 seconds).

     POST /process